sbreitf1/gohome/README.md

 ![blub](login.png)

 These values are remembered in `~/.dorma/` and are used in all following runs.
+It's plaintext, but you can encrypt the file `~/.dorma/host-credentials` with a PGP key of your choice (must add `.pgp` to filename) and supply `-k <Key-ID>` to subsequent gohome-calls.

 ## Thanks